 We believe volunteering should be a rewarding and fun experience therefore, we tailor a volunteer’s role as much as possible to suit them.
-You may be interested in clothing, costumes, sewing and want to help make items or look after our costumes. you may want to asssit us with the office side of things or you may want to help in a more general way in a creative and friendly atmosphere.
+You may be interested in fashion and costumes, theatre and the Arts or sewing and textiles.
+Or perhaps you would enjoy volunteering in a creative, fun, inclusive setting.
 See Volunteer Testimonials to find out what others are getting up to,

-We ask volunteers to work a minimum of 4 hours a week, and you may volunteer for more than one day.
+We ask volunteers to work a minimum of 4-5 hours a week, and you can opt to volunteer on more than one day.
 We run our own Textile Sustainability Placements and also accomodate student, work experience and DofE placements, as well as tailored internships.

-COSTUME AND PROPS MAKER: You could share or develop your skills repairing, restoring or customising costumes, accessories and props.
-You may have the skill to make items from scratch, repurposing pre-loved materials to fashion garments, hats and props, as well as replicating historical artefacts for school and/or reminiscence resource boxes.
+SEWING AND REPAIR VOLUNTEER: You could share or develop your skills by repairing, restoring or customising costumes, accessories and props.
+You may have the skill to make items from scratch, repurposing pre-loved materials to fashion garments, hats and props, as well as replicating historical artefacts for school or reminiscence resource boxes.